Nahla Mahmoud: Early life and education

 Mahmoud was born in Wau, Sudan and raised as a Sunni Muslim.
 In primary school art class, she drew a picture of Allah, which is considered forbidden by most Muslims, and her teacher punished her for it.
 Mahmoud was disgruntled by the fact that she did not enjoy the same rights as boys and men, that she could not draw or sculpt what she wanted or keep a dog as a pet, that she was not allowed to ask critical questions and that she could not learn about evolution.

 Mahmoud studied ecology at the University of Khartoum, and worked for the Science Students Association.
 At university she came across a professor who opposed the Omar al-Bashir regime; he had just been released from jail where he had been tortured for teaching the theory of evolution.
 This revelation shocked her and made her feel like she did not exist in Sudan as a woman, as a scientist.
 “These incidents made me gradually refuse Islam until I completely renounced it and became an atheist.”
-This made life even more difficult for her, because under Sudanese law, apostasy could be punishable by the death penalty.
+This made life even more difficult for her, because under Sudanese law at the time, apostasy could be punishable by the death penalty.
 Mahmoud resolved that she no longer wanted to live under Sharia in Sudan, and eventually fled to the UK in 2010.